 The first image is a typical example of the wide open expanse of beach you can find in this part of our country.
 This one is just on the outskirts of Paignton.
 The second image, a little further along the coast portrays a much rockier coastline.
 Taken towards the western edge of Torbay, you get a real feel for both it's magnitude and perhaps the tail-end of the Jurassic coastline more readily associated with the eastern neighbouring county of Dorset.

 The next three images were shot in and around Brixham harbour.
 Aside from being a quaint tourist location, the town is well known for it's commercial fishing where the type of marine vessel in the harbour & the abundant equipment piled high on quaysides underline this prominent activity.
 Many of the houses leading off up the hill from the quayside are painted in the whole range of pastel colours, interspersed with white rendered ones.

 The seventh image, taken from the pier, shows Paignton promenade by night.
 I'd relatively recently acquired my first tripod & had been keen to use it to access longer exposure photography such as this ( taken around 10 p.m.)

-The final tow images of the glass-blower are indicative of the many cottage industries & craft businesses that can be found in the county.
-Absolutely fascinating to watch this craftsman turn a blob of molten glass into a fine piece of glass!
+The final two images of the glass-blower are indicative of the many cottage industries & craft businesses that can be found in the county.
+Absolutely fascinating to watch this craftsman turn a blob of molten glass into a fine piece!